fadden/CiderPress2/DiskArc/README.md

 filename will have an appropriate transformation to Unicode applied.
 Control characters are converted to the Unicode "control pictures" block.

 Directories are not files.
-They do not have a length or a file type.
+They do not have a length or a file type, but they do have timestamps.

-The original CiderPress (and presumably a number of other applications) used libhfs v3.2.6 by Robert Leslie.
+The original CiderPress (and presumably a number of other applications) used libhfs from hfsutils v3.2.6 by Robert Leslie.
 That code incorrectly handled Daylight Saving Time calculations for file timestamps.
 This means that CiderPress II will report some timestamps offset by an hour from some other utilities.
 (They will match the values shown on a Mac or Apple IIgs.)

+### Pascal ###

+The Apple Pascal filesystem is very well supported.
+The structure is very simple, so very little can go wrong.
+All interfaces are fully supported.

+Files are stored as simple start/length extents, so fragmentation is a significant issue.
+The class defines a `Defragment()` call that performs the same function as the Filer "K(runch" command.
+Disks with errors cannot be defragmented.

+Zero-length files can be created, but will be deleted silently by the system during boot.

+Using `SetLength()` to extend a file will cause additional storage to be allocated immediately.
+The new storage will be zeroed out.
+Seeking past the end of the file and writing data will allocate the intervening blocks, but will not zero them out.

+The last date set for the system is stored in the volume directory header.
+This can be accessed as the modification date on the volume directory object.

 ### ProDOS ###